dylan-lang/lsp-dylan/README.md

 json.
 This adds `null` handling and a method to output json as a string to the open-dylan/json project.

+We are currently using version [3.14 of the LSP protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/)

 ## Usage

 Testing with Emacs [lsp-mode](https://github.com/emacs-lsp/lsp-mode).